macs-lab/mobile_robotics_learing_resources/README.md

 ## Literature review

-This part surveys books, articles, blog posts, and tutorials about mobile robotics.
+This part (in folder `References`) surveys books, articles, blog posts, and tutorials about mobile robotics.
 You can refer to this literature review in `References.md` to find the specific learning materials available online, dive into the subfileds (such as motion planning), and figure out the techinical details.

 ## Slides-based demonstration

-This part summarizes the status quo of the main subfields in mobile robotics.
+This part (in folder `Lectures`) summarizes the status quo of the main subfields in mobile robotics.
 In this part, you will find definition of terminology and answers to questions like what the problem at hand is, why the problem is important, which algorithms to use to solve the problem, and what the features of different algorithms are.

 ## Interactive hands-on projects

-This part inlcudes some hands-on projects related to mobile robotics.
+This part (in folder `Projects`) inlcudes some hands-on projects related to mobile robotics.
 Those projects would faciliate learning algorithms and knowledge interactively and honing your programming skills.
 The used programming languages are mostly python and C++.
 Most of the projects are developed using Jupyter Notebook.

 ## Notes
 - Throughout this report, the field of mobile robotics is divided into three main subfields: **State estimation and localiztion**, **Perception**, and **Motion planning**.